Frequently Asked Questions

 The AVM is an alternative quality verification pathway that is faster than the standard QTM pathway.
 Eligibility to use the AVM is based on a manufacturer’s strong history of success with the Lighting Global Quality Assurance program.
 The AVM shortens testing time by reducing the number of samples and eliminating the random sampling requirement for verification entry testing.
 The method maintains the rigor expected of the Lighting Global QA program by performing follow-up QTM Tests on all products verified through this process.
 See the Lighting Global Accelerated Verification Method Policy for full details.

-What is the Associate Renewal Testing (“AR”)?
+What is the Renewal Testing according to the Market Check Test Method (“MCM”)?

 What are the Quality Standards?